 - Rustica: with sponging of a second layer of plaster executed fresh on fresh;

-- Spatolata: with a smooth spatula passage of a second layer fresh on fresh.
+- Spatolata: with smooth spatula passage of a second fresh layer on fresh.

-- Civil: with subsequent application of lime plaster with medium grain size.
+- Civil: with subsequent application of lime plaster with medium granulometry.

-- Smooth: with the application of fine-grained lime plaster
+- Smooth: with the application of fine-grained lime plasters

 - Possible coloring with lime paints and natural colors

-** Marco Vitruvio Pollione in his book, De Architectura writes: "there is a kind of dust called -pozzolana- which by nature possesses extraordinary qualities.
+** Marco Vitruvio Pollione in his book, De Architectura writes: "there is a kind of dust called -pozzolana- which by nature has extraordinary qualities.
 It is located in the Bay of Naples and in the lands surrounding the Vesuvius.
-This powder, mixed with lime and sand, makes the masonry so stable that it hardens not only in normal buildings, but also under water »
+This powder, mixed with lime and sand makes the masonry so stable that it hardens not only in normal buildings, but also under water »

 You might also like